adlnet/xAPI-Spec/xAPI-Data.md

 ###### Requirements
 * A Timestamp MUST be formatted according to [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations).
+* A Timestamp SHOULD* be expressed using the format described in [RFC 3339](https://www.ietf.org/rfc/rfc3339.txt), which is a profile of ISO 8601.
 * A Timestamp MUST preserve precision to at least milliseconds (3 decimal points beyond seconds).
 * A Timestamp SHOULD* include the time zone.
-* If the Timestamp includes a time zone, the LRS MAY be return the Timestamp using a different timezone to the one
-* originally used in the statement so long as the point in time referenced is not affected.
+* If the Timestamp includes a time zone, the LRS MAY be return the Timestamp using a different timezone to the one originally used in the statement so long as the point in time referenced is not affected.
 * The LRS SHOULD* return the Timestamp in UTC timezone.
 * A Timestamp MAY be truncated or rounded to a precision of at least 3 decimal digits for seconds.